Using a font in a printed book is usually simpler than authors think.

 Lastly, these are the fonts that make up most fonts out there: those with a paid license.

-The reality is, if you want to use a font in your book or on your book cover, there is a good chance that you will have to pay for it.
+The reality is, if you want to use a third-party font in your book, cover, branding, or marketing materials, there is a good chance you will need to check the license carefully and possibly pay for commercial rights.
+But that is a different question from using standard fonts supplied with Windows or Word in normal printed book output.

 Even if a font is free, chances are the free version is only for personal use.
 If you want to use it in a commercial project, it will cost money.
 The licenses can take many shapes.
 It may be that one license will give you access to everything, and you can use it multiple times for multiple clients, or it may be for one-time use or a very specific use type (like using the font in an e-book or a mobile app only).